interactiveaudiolab/penn/README.md

 remotely, you must create a SSH connection with port forwarding to view Tensorboard.
 This can be done with `ssh -L 6006:localhost:6006
 <user>@<server-ip-address>`.
 Then, open `localhost:6006` in your browser.
-Some IDEs such as VS Code will do this automatically.
+Some IDEs (e.g., VS Code) will do this automatically.

 ### Test